September 25, 2013

 In Judaism the term "student" is one of great honor.
 In fact a scholar is simply called a "Wise Student", in our way of life there is no greater honor.

 There are many people out there in the Krav Maga world who believe there is a "style" of Krav Maga called, "Military Krav Maga" but this is not true, it is a myth and I have researched and written a great deal about it.
 I am prepared to defend myself on this point against all challengers.
-My words are based on extensive research and 25 years in the field.
+My words are based on extensive research and decades in the field.

 It is not a different style of Krav Maga, it is one Krav Maga that can, and must, be applied to many different situations.